ItalyPaleAle/prvt/README.md

 Your browser will try to display supported files within itself, such as photos, supported videos, PDFs, etc. When trying to open other kinds of files, you'll be prompted to download them.

-## Delete files from the repo
+## Delete files from the repository

-You can remove files from the repo with:
+You can remove files from the repository with:

 ```sh
 prvt rm <path> --store <string>
 ```

-Where the path is the path of the file or folder within the repo.
+Where the path is the path of the file or folder within the repository.
 To remove a file, specify its exact path.
 To remove a folder recursively, specify the name of the folder, ending with `/*`.

 For example, to remove a single file: